kajo-kurisu/D_VINS/README.md

 1、Download the weights from here  [superpoint_weights](https://github.com/cvg/LightGlue/releases/download/v0.1_arxiv/superpoint_v1.pth)

-2、Follow the guidence of [lightglue-ONNX](https://github.com/fabio-sim/LightGlue-ONNX) to export SP and LG onnx, and I suggest you to export with my params if you dont want to change any codes.
+2、Follow the guidence of [lightglue-ONNX](https://github.com/fabio-sim/LightGlue-ONNX) to export LG onnx in torch2.1+cuda12.1, and I suggest you to export with my params if you dont want to change any codes.
-Also, you can directly download the superpoint_512.onnx and superpoint_lightglue.onnx provided in [model](https://github.com/fabio-sim/LightGlue-ONNX/releases) v0.1.3
+Also, you can directly download the superpoint_512.onnx provided in [model](https://github.com/fabio-sim/LightGlue-ONNX/releases) v0.1.3

 See [issue3](https://github.com/kajo-kurisu/D_VINS/issues/3) for more imformation